ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   is parsed.
 This is usually accompanied by a complaint with line and column number pointing into the project file.

-* Certain advanced features rely on gcc and cpp as preprocessing tools.
+* Certain advanced features rely on `gcc` and `cpp` as preprocessing tools.
 In most Linux systems, these tools are already available.
-  For Windows environments, we recommend the [mingw] project (Minimalist GNU for Windows).
+  For Windows environments, we recommend the [MinGW] project (Minimalist GNU for Windows).

 * Ceedling is primarily meant as a build tool to support automated